Codecademy/docs/content/cpp/concepts/strings/terms/size/size.md

 ---
-Title: '.size()'
+Title: ".size()"
-Description: 'Returns the size of the string it is called on.'
+Description: "Returns the size of the string it is called on."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Game Development'
+  - "Game Development"
 Tags:
-  - 'Strings'
+  - "Strings"
-  - 'Characters'
+  - "Characters"
-  - 'Functions'
+  - "Functions"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`.size()`** method returns the size of a given string in terms of bytes.
 It functions just like the [`.length()`](https://www.codecademy.com/resources/docs/python/strings/length) method, but `.size()` is there to follow the consistency of other standard library containers (e.g., [maps](https://www.codecademy.com/resources/docs/cpp/maps) and [vectors](https://www.codecademy.com/resources/docs/cpp/vectors)).